flutter/website/src/_includes/docs/swift-package-manager/migrate-ios-project-manually.md

 However, the Flutter CLI might be unable to migrate your project if you've modified it significantly.

-Please [file a bug][] before migrating manually to help the Flutter team improve the automatic migration.
+If auto-migration fails, please [file an issue][] before migrating manually; this helps the Flutter team improve the automatic migration process.
-Please include the error message you received and consider including a copy of the of the following files in your bug report:
+Include the error message and, if possible, include a copy of the following files in your issue:

 * `ios/Runner.xcodeproj/project.pbxproj`
 * `ios/Runner.xcodeproj/xcshareddata/xcschemes/Runner.xcscheme`